telerik/kendo-ui-core/docs/web/menu/overview.md

         );
     </script>

-## Keyboard Navigation
+## Display

-The Menu provides keyboard navigation functionality.
-When focused the first root item is activated.

-The following keys and user actions are supported:

-* Left and right arrow keys move the active item left and right on the root level of horizontal Menus.
-* Up and down arrow keys move the active item up and down of vertical Menu item groups.
-* Down arrow opens an item group a horizontal Menu.
-* Right arrow opens an item group of a vertical Menu.
-* Left arrow closes an item group.
-* Right arrow moves the active state to the next root item of a horizontal Menu, if the previous active item has been inside an item group.
-* Escape closes an item group.
-* (Shift+) Tab blurs the Menu and moves focus to the next (previous) focusable page element.

-## Shrink the Menu to exactly fit the root items
+### Shrink Menu to Exactly Fit Root Items

-The Menu renders as a `UL` element and expands horizontally by default.
+The Menu renders as a `<ul>` element and expands horizontally by default.
 If a horizontal Menu is wider than the total width of its root items, a blank space will remain visible on the right.
-In order to remove this space, you can use the following CSS rules:
+To remove this space, use the CSS rules in the example below.

+###### Example

     #menu-id /* for a specific menu instance */
     ,